tshauck/brrrr/README.md

 ## brrrr-lib

-`brrrr-lib` is a crate contains abstracted code and is used by the CLI.
+`brrrr-lib` is a crate contains abstracted code and is used by the command-line tool.

 ```toml
 [dependencies]